Chris' Site

 Family 2: William Daniel Miller (b.
 7 January 1839, d.
 1 January 1913)

-• Census: 3 April 1881; 5 & 7 Upper Northgate St (Boys Boarding School), Chester, Cheshire, EnglandG; a housekeeper at a Boys Boarding School
+Census3 April 1881A housekeeper at a Boys Boarding School5 & 7 Upper Northgate St (Boys Boarding School), Chester, Cheshire, EnglandG

 Gordon James Anderson